braak/CppRobots/doc/creatingAgents.md

 * place the source file in `src/Agents`
 * overload the `update` method and return a valid `Action`.
 * modify `robots.cpp` so it uses your Agent.
-* run cmake and make
+* rerun cmake
+* rebuild the project

-It is important that you run cmake and not just make, because make doesn't know about your Agent yet.
+It's important that you run `cmake` not just `make`, because make doesn't know about your Agent yet.

 ## Robots ##

 Your Agent gets a reference to the Robot it controls as the parameter of `update`.
 Your Agent can use the information given by the Robots public interface to make its decisions.

-For developing an Agent it is important understand how the Simulation handles time.
+For developing an Agent it's important understand how the Simulation handles time.
 The Simulation updates everything at a constant rate.
-So instead of moving smoothly the Robots skip forward every step of the simulation.
-From the outside it looks smooth because the time between steps is very small, usually 33.3 milliseconds or less.
+Instead of moving smoothly the Robots skip forward every step of the simulation.
+From the outside it looks smooth because the time between steps is small, in most cases 33.3 milliseconds or less.
 An Agent gets to make one Devision every time step.

 <!-- Time step -->